cmdada/legodimensionsusb/README.md

-# Lego USB Color Cycling
+# Lego USB smooth color cycling

 ## Overview
 This Python script allows you to smoothly cycle colors on a Lego USB Pad.
 It uses USB communication to control the colors displayed on the pad.